ga4gh-duri/ga4gh-duri.github.io/researcher_ids/ga4gh_passport_v1.md

     objects involved in the composition of a conceptual Passport, and not the higher-level logical concept itself.

+-   The Passport is a logical concept in v1.0, but MAY have a unified byte encoding (i.e. no longer just be a concept) in future revisions of this specification.
+This is beyond the scope of this v1.0 specification.

 #### Passport Bearer Token

 -   A [GA4GH Passort-Scoped Access Token](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#term-passport-scoped-access-token),